Joseph M. Puthussery: Early life

-Puthussery entered politics as a student through K.S.C.
+Joseph M. Puthussery was born on April 28, 1959 in Kallooppara, Pathanamthitta district of Kerala as the son of Mamman and Mariamma.
+He entered politics as a student through Kerala Students Congress (K.S.C), the students' wing of Kerala Congress.
 He served as school unit secretary, vice president, All Kerala Balajana Sakhyam, State General Secretary and President, KSC; General Secretary, Kerala Youth Front and KTUC State Committee.
 He was a member, KSRTC Director Board, KSEB Consultative Committee, MG University Senate.

 Career

 Following university, he was on Southern Railway Consultative Committee, District Sports Council, Pathanamthitta, Malankara Orthodox Church Managing Committee, MOC's Colleges Governing Body; Was Office Bearer, Transport Driver's Union; Electricity Board Executive Employees Union, Assistant Engineers Association, Coconut Development Corporation Staff Union.

 He serves as General Secretary and Official Spokesman of Kerala Congress (M); Chairman, Mallappally Public Stadium Society.
 Was Secretary and Chief Whip of Kerala Congress (M) Parliamentary Party; Member, UDF State Co-ordination Committee.

-At present, he is the vice-chairman of Kerala Congress.
+Since 2017 a column entitled 'Veenduvicharam' is being written in a Malayalam Daily.Six books 'Veenduvicharam', 'Vimarsam', 'Kalam Kannadi Nokkunnu', 'Paksham Janapaksham','Vox Populi'and 'Democrisis' have been published.

+He was the General Secretary of the Kerala Congress (M) and after the death of K. M. Mani, he left the party and joined the Joseph faction of the Kerala Congress in protest against the decision of Jose faction of Kerala Congress (M) to join the Left Democratic Front.

+Electoral politics

-He was elected to Kerala Legislative Assembly in 1991, 2001 and 2006 from Kallooppara constituency.
-He contested in the 2016 elections from Tiruvlla constituency but lost to Mathew T. Thomas.
-During his Tenure as MLA, he served as a member of the Privileges Committee, Public Undertaking Committee, Official Language Committee, Environment Committee, Rules Committee, Petitions Committee and Committee for the Welfare of Women and Children.
+Puthussery was elected as Member of Kerala Legislative Assembly from the old Kallooppara constituency in 1991, 2001 and 2006, but did not get a seat after the constituency was abolished in 2011.
+He later contested the 2016 assembly elections from Tiruvalla constituency but lost to Mathew T. Thomas.

+During his Tenure as MLA, Puthussery served as a member of the Privileges Committee, Public Undertaking Committee, Official Language Committee, Environment Committee, Rules Committee, Petitions Committee and Committee for the Welfare of Women and Children.